-- Self-Preservation Sixes focus on relationships to feel safe and protected in the world.
+- Self-Preservation SIXES generally adopt a strategy of being small, careful, and compliant.
 While they make friends slowly, they are warm, friendly, upbeat, and trustworthy when on solid ground.
 As colleagues, they are competent, reliable, and loyal.
 They have a tendency to sweat the small stuff and take their time when making decisions.

-- One-to-One Sixes work on their physical strength, power, and/or attractiveness to feel safe.
-If counter-phobic, they mask their insecurities through aggression; if phobic, they’ll leverage flirtation, coquettishness, and seduction.
-They may defy authority and may seek to gain position by sabotaging others or undermining their reputations.
+- One-to-One SIXES work on their physical strength, power, and/or attractiveness to feel safe.
+If counterphobic, they mask their insecurities by projecting toughness; if phobic, they’ll leverage flirtation, coquettishness, and seduction to secure powerful allies.

-- Social Sixes focus on abstract reasoning or ideology as their trustworthy frame of reference.
-They like to be part of something that is greater than themselves and can feel anxiety in the face of disharmony within the collective.
+- Social SIXES put their faith in organizations (e.g., union member) and/or systems, and expect them to take care of them.
+They like being part of something that is greater than themselves and can feel anxiety in the face of disharmony within the collective.

-Under stress, Sixes may adopt characteristics of an Unhealthy Three.
-Fear and anxiety drive them to work harder to avoid criticism/rejection or simply triumph over others.
+Under stress, SIXES may adopt characteristics of an Unhealthy THREE.
+Fear and anxiety drive them to work harder to avoid criticism or simply triumph over others.
 It also causes them to worry about their public image and push hard to be accepted.
 The latter can come off as forced friendliness and may be off-putting.

-Sixes find strength in movement toward a Healthy Nine.
+SIXES find strength in movement toward a Healthy NINE.
 This position allows them to feel grounded in the here and now rather than worried about the future.
+They’ll stop agonizing over choices and realize that several options can deliver a good result.
 They’ll learn to feel secure in and of themselves without concern for validation by their colleagues and significant others.
 They’ll also feel inclusive and accepting of others, not threatened by them.